-Source: Authors' Adaptations to OECD report, 2019

-Thus, while the average insurance premium for the social security system as a percentage of tax revenues, in OECD countries, is about 26% in Israel, it is only 16.7%.
-The average insurance premium as a percentage of GDP among OECD countries is also significantly higher and stands at about 9%, compared to only 5.2% in Israel (OECD, 2020).
+Thus, while the average insurance premium for the national insurance pension system as a percentage of tax revenues is about 26 percent in OECD countries, it is only 16.7 percent in Israel.
+The average insurance premium as a percentage of GDP among OECD countries is also significantly higher and stands at approximately 9 percent, compared to only 5.2 percent in Israel (OECD, 2020).

-Forecasts made before the Corona crisis showed a slowdown in economy growth from 2.8% per year in the current decade to 2.1% per year in 2065-2060 (Argov and Tzur, 2019) and a significant slowdown in the average wage growth rate, from 1.3% at the beginning of the forecast to 0.4% at the end (Finkelstein, 2019).
+Forecasts made before the COVID-19 crisis showed a slowdown in economic growth from 2.8 percent per year in the current decade to 2.1 percent per year from 2060 through 2065 (Argov and Tzur 2019) and a significant slowdown in the average wage growth rate, from 1.3 percent at the beginning of the forecast period to 0.4 percent at the end (Finkelstein 2019).
 As mentioned, the slowdown is also explained by the unique composition of the population in Israel, which affects productivity in the economy.
-In the last year, with the Corona crisis, one of the growth forecasts has shrunk and it is not known how long it will take the economy to recover.
-The Israeli Central Bureau of Statistics estimates for 2020 show a decrease of 2.5% in GDP and an unemployment rate of 4.8% in December (Central Bureau of Statistics, 2021).
+During the last year, with the COVID-19 crisis, growth forecasts have shrunk and it is not known how long it will take the economy to recover.
+Estimates for 2020 by the Israeli Central Bureau of Statistics (CBS) show a decrease of 2.5 percent in GDP and an unemployment rate of 4.8 percent in December (Central Bureau of Statistics 2021).

-In order to increase the revenue of the National Insurance Institute and overcome economic crises, while taking into account that increasing taxation on employers reduces the demand for work, the model of transfer payments for National Insurance contributions has been changed many times.
-In 2000, the minimum wage required to pay insurance premiums was raised, at the same time as raising the maximum wage - from 4 times to 5 times the average wage in the economy; In 2002, the taxable revenue upper limit was abolished, but returned in July 2003; In 2005 and 2006, employers labor cost reduction policy led to a reduction in insurance premiums for employers without indemnification; In 2009, the revenue upper limit for the social security contributions was doubled to 10 times the basic amount and the rate for employers was increased by 0.4%; In the years 2011-2012 the employers' fees were raised and the revenue upper limit was reduced to 5 times the average wage; And in 2015-2016, insurance premiums for employers continued to raise.
-The reductions, which main purpose was to deal with times of recession, led to the rate falling from 2002 for the share of wages up to 60% of the average wage- for employees and employers by 2.3 percentage points and for the self-employed by 3.9 percentage points.
+In order to increase the revenue of the NII and overcome the economic crises, while taking into account the fact that increasing taxation on employers reduces the demand for work, the model of transfer payments for National Insurance contributions has changed many times.
+In 2000, the minimum wage required to pay insurance premiums was raised, at the same time that the maximum wage was raised to a level that was four to five times the average wage in the economy.
+In 2002, the upper limit for taxable revenue was abolished, but was reinstated in July 2003.
+In 2005 and 2006, a labor cost reduction policy led to a reduction in insurance premiums for employers without indemnification.
+In 2009, the upper limit of revenue for national pension contributions was doubled to ten times the basic amount, and the rate for employers was increased by 0.4 percent.
+In the years 2011 and 2012, employers’ fees were raised and the upper limit for revenue was reduced to five times the average wage.
+In 2015 and 2016, insurance premiums for employers continued to rise.
+The reductions, the main purpose of which was to help employers during times of recession, led to the rate falling from 2002 for the share of wages, up to 60 percent of the average wage for employees and by 2.3 percentage points for employers and by 3.9 percentage points for the self-employed.
 In contrast, the rate from the wage shares above 60% of the average wage to the maximum amount increased by 2.1, 1.7 and 2.4 percentage points for employees, employers and the self-employed, respectively.

-National security payments reduction for the lower income deciles contributes to reduction of taxation of low-revenue earners and their employers and increases the demand for work.
-However, these steps limit Social Security revenues from the transfer payments, especially the increase of workers with relatively low wages.
-Prior to the Corona crisis, as part of recommendations to strengthen the financial stabilization of the National Insurance Institute, experts in the field recommended increasing Social Security revenues from transfer payments (Gottlieb 2017; Committee report, 2012; The Israel Democracy Institute, 2019).
+The lowering of national security payments for the lower income deciles contributes to a reduction in the taxation of low income earners and their employers, and increases the demand for work.
+However, these steps reduce national pension revenues from transfer payments, especially with the increase in workers with relatively low wages.
+Prior to the COVID-19 crisis, as part of recommendations to strengthen the financial stability of the NII, experts in the field recommended increasing national pension revenues from transfer payments (Committee Report 2012; Gottlieb 2017; The Israel Democracy Institute 2019).

-2.2 Social Security Expenditure
+2.2 National Insurance expenditures